Start9Labs/documentation/site/source/dev-docs/index.rst

   :id: "dev-docs"
   :class: my-panel

-  * :doc:`Developer FAQ <dev-faq/index>` - Frequently asked questions for developers.
+  * :doc:`Developer FAQ <dev-faq/index>` - Frequently asked questions by developers in regard to EmbassyOS and packaging services.
-  * :doc:`Service Packaging <service-packaging/index>` - Guides on how to package a service for EmbassyOS.
+  * :doc:`Service Packaging <service-packaging/index>` - The full specification for packaging a service.
-  * :doc:`Package Example <packaging-example>` - An example based guide on how to package a service.
+  * :doc:`Package Example <packaging-example>` - A walkthrough of how to package a service using an example.